remotephone/blog.rmtph.one/_posts/2020-01-20-My-AWS-Organization.md

 ## Some Perspective

 Doing labs is great, chasing certs is great, and working at home is great, but there's nothing to compare to the scale companies work at.
-You won't get important experience and troubleshoot surpisingly common "edge cases" unless you throw yourself into these projects at work or as part of a service that serves a significant number of people and see how common these "edge cases" actually are.
+You won't get important experience and troubleshoot surprisingly common "edge cases" unless you throw yourself into these projects at work or as part of a service that serves a significant number of people and see how common these "edge cases" actually are.
 The basic features of the cloud are amazing, but they really start to make sense when you see them interact to serve requests from a large number of people.

 None of this should discourage you from building a lab and running services of your own, but you should understand that it makes a big difference to do this stuff at scale.
 If you get the basics out of the way in your lab, you'll be ready when the weird stuff hits you in production environments.